-Getting a copy of your driving record can be easy if you know where to go to get it.
+Getting a copy of your driving record or accident record can be easy if you know where to go to get it.
 Do you know how to get yours?
-A person's driving record, sometimes referred to as an MVR or Motor Vehicle Report, is important.
+A person's driving record, sometimes referred to as an "MVR" or "Motor Vehicle Report," is important.

 The Local DMV

-It is possible to get your driving record online from a third party vendor.
-The cost is quite a bit steeper and the accuracy might not be as good.
+It is possible to get your driving record online from a third-party vendor.
+The cost is quite a bit steeper, and the accuracy might not be as good.
 The greatest benefit of getting your driving record online is speed.

+Traffic violations, conviction dates, and accidents will all be available to your insurance agent if they have access to your driver's license number.
+More than likely, you will be able to get a copy of your driving record free from your insurance agent.
 It can be difficult to keep track of your driving record over the past three to five years.
 Getting a copy of your driving record can clarify any of your concerns.
-You can check your record for accuracy, find out the dates violations were received, and prove your good driving record to potential employers.
+You can check your record for accuracy, find out the dates any violations occurred, and prove your good driving record to potential employers.

-Driving Records Include the Dates of the Following:
+Driving records include the dates of the following:

 - Traffic violations